 JEWELRY Jewelry needs to reflect Christian values.
 Boys may not wear earrings.
 No body piercings or tattoos are allowed.
 Jewelry that is distracting will not be allowed.

 HAIR Hair needs to be kept neat, clean, and properly styled.
 Extreme hairstyles and colors are not allowed.

-PHYSICAL EDUCATION Students in Grades 4 & 5 must wear solid color t-shirts, black or blue shorts, and gym shoes for PE class.
-Shorts must be fingertip length or longer.
+PHYSICAL EDUCATION Students in Grades 4 & 5 must wear gym uniforms to be purchased via the link sent out during summer.
+Additional uniforms may be purchased throughout the school year provided families pay shipping cost.
 Students in Grades K-3 wear their regular dress code clothing and gym shoes for P.E. class.